tinkerbell/smee/README.md

 > [!IMPORTANT]
-> Smee has been deprecated.
+> The Smee repo has been deprecated.
 All functionality has been moved to https://github.com/tinkerbell/tinkerbell.
 > For more details, see the roadmap issue [#41](https://github.com/tinkerbell/roadmap/issues/41).
 > This repository is scheduled for archive by the end of 2025.